Skip to main content

 Second Hand Bridal Boutiques

-If this is your chosen method, you’ll have to remember that every boutique operates in a different way.
+If this is your chosen method, you’ll need to remember that every boutique operates in a different way.
 Some shops will buy and take the dress from you on the day you bring it in.
 Others will offer to sell your dress on your behalf and take a percentage of the profit, and others operate on a dress-by-dress basis.

 Remember, deciding what to do with your wedding dress is only one of the things you need to do after the big day.
 Take a look at our post-wedding to-do list to remind yourself of the others.